Improving Palliative Care Together

 Our mission

-To improve care for people living with serious illnesses and their families.
-Our focus is on multi-cultural and multi-lingual populations.
-To achieve this, we work together with these communities to understand their experiences and create innovative solutions that better meet their needs.
+Our mission is to improve care for all people with serious illness and their families.ย We seek to do this through research focused on multicultural and multilingual communities, partnering with them to better understand their experiences and create innovative solutions that address their needs.

 Current Research